The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 The Pearl Monument

-A famous photo spot, the Pearl Monument near the Dhow Harbour symbolizes Qatar’s rich pearl-diving heritage.
-The giant pearl resting inside an open oyster shell is a tribute to the country’s past before the discovery of oil.
+A famous photo spot, the Pearl Monument near the Dhow Harbour, symbolizes Qatar’s rich pearl-diving heritage.
+Snap a picture of Qatar’s iconic pearl-diving symbol!

 Al Bidda Park

-Al Bidda Park is one of Doha’s largest urban oasis, featuring vast green spaces, cycling tracks, fitness stations, and picnic spots.
+Al Bidda Park is one of Doha’s largest urban oases, featuring vast green spaces.
 It’s perfect for families and outdoor enthusiasts.

-- Umbrella park, adjacent to Corniche Metro Station, an enchanting dome tunnel adorned with greenery and vibrant umbrellas offers a picturesque walkway.
-This charming path is perfect for photos and a scenic stroll toward Doha Corniche or Al Bidda Park.
+- Umbrella Park, adjacent to Corniche Metro Station, is an enchanting dome tunnel.
+A perfect photo op and a scenic stroll toward Doha Corniche or Al Bidda Park.

-Walking or driving along the Corniche provides spellbinding views of West Bay’s cityscape of futuristic towers, home to some of Doha’s most famous buildings, including the Tornado Tower, Aspire Tower, and Burj Doha.
+Walking or driving along the Corniche provides spellbinding views of West Bay’s cityscape of futuristic towers.

 The Iconic Towering Silhouettes of West Bay

-- The Doha Corniche dazzled during the World Cup and still features iconic installations from the festivities.
-Capture a perfect photo with La’eeb, the World Cup mascot, and other football-themed attractions that celebrate Qatar’s historic event.
+- The Doha Corniche still shines with iconic installations from the FIFA World Cup, including vibrant photo spots with La’eeb—the official World Cup mascot—and other football-themed attractions that celebrate Qatar’s historic sporting achievement.

 Sheraton Park